ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 ## Using `downgradeModule()`

-Both AngularJS and Angular Classichave their own concept of modules to help organize an application into cohesive blocks of functionality.
+Both AngularJS and Angular Classic have their own concept of modules to help organize an application into cohesive blocks of functionality.

 Their details are quite different in architecture and implementation.
 In AngularJS, you create a module by specifying its name and dependencies with [angular.module()](https://docs.angularjs.org/api/ng/function/angular.module).